 All that was left to do was to wash it in the washing machine, on cold, with just a tiny bit of detergent and then I hung it to dry.
 Voila…all tie dyed up and ready to be made into a no sew pillow.
 You can see how I finished making my pillow here.

 This was so much fun that I’m already trying to figure out what I can tie dye next.

-So what do you think of tie dye?
 Have you ever tie dyed anything?